 - Natural Bridges State Park

 - San Francisco Zoo

 - State Capitol

 - Wilder Ranch

-Science Camp is an outstanding opportunity for our students to learn more about the world that the Lord has given us, and about each other.
-We are planning on attending a science camp with our 5th-8th graders every two years, choosing a different venue each time.
-Our experience in the Santa Cruz mountains in the spring of 2001 provided the students with the chance to identify flora and fauna, explain how different factors affect an ecosystem, and even participate in a town hall meeting.
-In the fall of 2002 and 2004, we enjoyed another wonderful week at Camp Cazadero, with a greater emphasis on team-building.
-Our students came back to school as a more unified class!!
+Science Camp is an outstanding opportunity for our students to learn more about the world the Lord has given us and about each other.
+We attend a science camp with our 5th-8th graders every two years, choosing a different venue each time.
+One experience in the Santa Cruz mountains provided the students with the chance to identify flora and fauna, explained how different factors affect an ecosystem, and gave the students the opportunity to participate in a town hall meeting.
+Our students came back to school as a more unified class.

 Book Club is a student-led book discussion held bi-annually.
 This discussion among parents and students not only reinforces reading comprehension skills and critical thinking, but also emphasizes public speaking and listening skills.
 The leaders of the group become skilled in managing and leading a discussion.
 This year, the students read and discussed books such as The Hiding Place, The Lion, the Witch, and the Wardrobe, and Roll of Thunder, Hear My Cry.

 Each year, our 5th–8th graders have the option of participating in an annual basketball tournament.
 The team practices from November to March, and this culminates in a tournament with other Lutheran schools held in Eau Claire, WI.
 This has been a great team-building experience, as well as providing fellowship with other Christian schools.